extemporelang/extemporelang.github.io/_docs/overview/philosophy.md

 You may now be thinking that this pretty much rules Scheme out for anything computationally intensive in Extempore, such as audio and graphics.
-Well, late one night in about 2010 Andrew (Extempore's creator) had pretty much the same realisation.
+Well, late one night in about 2010 [Andrew](https://twitter.com/digego) (Extempore's creator) had pretty much the same realisation.
 At the time he was working on Impromptu, Extempore's predecessor, which had the same Scheme interpreter.
 And he realised that the Scheme interpreter would need some *serious* work to bring it up to speed if it was going to be used for any number-crunching.
 At that point, he figured that he might as well write a new language, leveraging the LLVM compiler.
 And lo, xtlang was born (although it wasn't called that straight away).

 After working on xtlang inside of Impromptu for a while, it became clear that introducing a whole new language to a programming environment is kindof a big change.
 So he decided to fork the project, give it a new name, and also make a couple of other fundamental changes (open source and cross-platform) as well.
-Impromptu is still supported, and some of the improvements to Extempore are back-ported, but Extempore is the future.
+[Ben](https://benswift.me) (an Impromptu user who had known Andrew for several years at that point) came on board in 2012.
 And that's the history of Extempore and the genesis of xtlang in two paragraphs.

 xtlang's types include tuples (like C structs), arrays, SIMD vectors and